taewookim02/hangman/README.md

 4. Logic to check if the alphabet has already been entered before
 5. Logic to insert the alphabet in the corresponding dash ( \_ \_ \_ \_ )
 6. Utilizing guard clauses in the logic above (to try to make it more readable but not sure if it does)
-7. Module bundling issues with browserify
+7. Module bundling issues with Browserify

 Despite the challenges, it was really fun to put some lo-fi music on and solve them.
 \